Immaculate Heart of Mary College: History

 In 1946, with Sister Carmen Reta, D.C. as Visitatrix, a building in Santa Mesa was bought.
 There, the Sisters resumed their operation.
 In October, the Board of Directors of Santa Rosa proposed for the Sisters' return to the former site, Intramuros.
 The Sisters refused due to the fact that they would have to accept certain conditions, such as having to relinquish the name Colegio de Santa Rosa.
 Instead, they adopted the name Immaculate Heart of Mary College.

 The Sisters were then faced with the task of putting up a college of their own.
 Due to their hard work, cooperation, and guidance, the school's population grew and its buildings were expanded.

 In 1952, The Sisters bought a lot in Quezon City where the college presently stands.
 A four-story, U-shaped building was built.
 It was inaugurated on February 2, 1957, along with the unveiling image of Our Lady at the campus rotunda, by Father Zacaraias Subinas, C.M.

 In 1957, the school launched an expansion under Sister Filomena Zulueta, D.C.
 Additional wings were built to house the chapel and the auditorium.
 New equipment and facilities were installed.
 Saint Joseph's Home was completed in 1959.

-From 1963-1972 an additional wing was constructed, the Sacred Heart Building, to house primary school classrooms.
+From 1963 to 1972 an additional wing was constructed, the Sacred Heart Building, to house primary school classrooms.
 Personnel upgrading was undertaken and lay members joined the administrative staff.
 However, competition led to inadequate enrollment, and the College Department was phased out.

 The school has continued upgrading itself.
 In 1983, the individual Reading Program was implemented.
 The Basic Education Department (BED) had its Congregational Evaluation Visit (CEV) on March 3–5, 1986.